Mobile safety

 Security

-Lock your phone with a PIN number.
-This means that only you will be able to unlock and have access to your phone.
-Do not tell anyone this number.
+Lock your phone with a PIN or password that only you know.
+This helps make sure that only you can unlock and access your phone.

 Personal information

-Do not post personal information, such as email address, home address or mobile number anywhere, or tell anyone that you do not trust.
+Do not post your personal information, such as your email address, home address, or mobile number, anywhere, and don’t share it with anyone you don’t trust.

 Emergency contacts

-Add contacts to your phone who you would contact in the event of an emergency, for example a parent or relative.
-Make sure these are on speed-dial or in your favourites.
+Add contacts to your phone that you would call in an emergency, such as a parent or relative.
+Make sure these are on speed dial or in your favourites.

 Unknown contact

-Do not answer calls or respond to texts from an unknown/withheld number.
+Do not answer calls or respond to texts from unknown or withheld numbers.

 Mobile phone plan

-Talk with your parents about your phone usage allowance and keep track of how much you are using.
-Going over your contract limits can be very expensive.
+Talk to your parents about how much you’re allowed to use your phone, and keep track of your usage.
+Going over your phone contract limits can get really expensive.

 Internet